Can you make money from charity shop and car boot sale flipping?

 There is also a great little charity shop near work which is for a really small charity, one that I had never heard of.
 Their prices are also really really good in comparison to some of the others.
 I don’t know if it is because of the profile of the charity but it’s worth shopping around and sussing out the stores before you pick your favourites.
 This is particularly relevant if there are a lot more shops near you than you would have time to visit.

 There is no getting away from it, going to car boot sales requires an early start.
 At car boot sales I would say haggle away, but equally don’t go over the top.
 At the end of the day, the sellers are there to make some money.
 They don’t need to know you will be car boot flipping and are looking to sell the items on though.

 If there is something in particular you are interested in (computer games, antiques, clothes etc) do some research before you go.
 I recommend sticking to things that you are interested in and will enjoy browsing for and researching.
 It will make it a more enjoyable experience as well as being more likely you will make a profit from your car boot sale flipping.

 I recommend taking lots of plastic bags or shopping bags with you.
 Now there is a charge for plastic bags, the sellers have a lot less to start with and might be reluctant to part with them.
 Therefore it will make it harder for you to carry your purchases unless you come prepared.
-My trusty back pack with a pocket stuffed with bags for life are a life saver.
+My trusty back pack with a pocket stuffed with bags for life is a life saver.